-- Where the police and/or children's social care services are involved, the case manager will only share such information with the individual as has been agreed with those agencies - > Where appropriate (in the circumstances described above), after taking HR advice, carefully consider whether suspension of the individual from contact with children at the school is justified or whether alternative arrangements such as those outlined above can be put in place.
-In addition to discussion with HR, advice will be also sought from the LADO, police and/or children's social care services, as appropriate - > Where the case manager is concerned about the welfare of other children in the community or the individual's family, they will discuss these concerns with the DSL and make a risk assessment of the situation.
-If necessary, the DSL may make a referral to children's social care - > If suspension is considered necessary, agree and record the rationale for this with the LADO and HR.
+Where appropriate (in the circumstances described above), after taking HR advice, carefully consider whether suspension of the individual from contact with children at the school is justified or whether alternative arrangements such as those outlined above can be put in place.
+In addition to discussion with HR, advice will be also sought from the LADO, police and/or children's social care services, as appropriate

+Where the case manager is concerned about the welfare of other children in the community or the individual's family, they will discuss these concerns with the DSL and make a risk assessment of the situation.
+If necessary, the DSL may make a referral to children's social care

+If suspension is considered necessary, agree and record the rationale for this with the LADO and HR.
 The record will include information about the alternatives to suspension that have been considered, and why they were rejected.
-Written confirmation of the suspension will be provided to the individual facing the allegation or concern and the individual will be given a named support officer at the school and their contact details - > If it is decided that no further action is to be taken in regard to the subject of the allegation or concern, record this decision and the justification for it and agree with the LADO and HR what information should be put in writing to the individual and by whom, as well as what action should follow both in respect of the individual and those who made the initial allegation - > If it is decided that further action is needed, take steps as agreed with the LADO and HR to initiate the appropriate action in school and/or liaise with the police and/or children's social care services as appropriate - > Provide effective support for the individual facing the allegation or concern, including appointing a named representative to keep them informed of the progress of the case and considering what other support is appropriate.
-Advice should be taken from HR in respect of whether referral to Occupational Health or other support services may be beneficial. - > Inform the parents or carers of the child/children involved about the allegation as soon as possible if they do not already know (following agreement with children's social care services and/or the police, if applicable).
-The case manager will also inform the parents or carers of the requirement to maintain confidentiality about any allegations made against teachers (where this applies) while investigations are ongoing. - > Keep the parents or carers of the child/children involved informed of the progress of the case (only in relation to their child no information will be shared regarding the staff member) - > Make a referral to the DBS where it is thought that the individual facing the allegation or concern has engaged in conduct that harmed or is likely to harm a child, or if the individual otherwise poses a risk of harm to a child.
+Written confirmation of the suspension will be provided to the individual facing the allegation or concern and the individual will be given a named support officer at the school and their contact details

+If it is decided that no further action is to be taken in regard to the subject of the allegation or concern, record this decision and the justification for it and agree with the LADO and HR what information should be put in writing to the individual and by whom, as well as what action should follow both in respect of the individual and those who made the initial allegation

+If it is decided that further action is needed, take steps as agreed with the LADO and HR to initiate the appropriate action in school and/or liaise with the police and/or children's social care services as appropriate

+Provide effective support for the individual facing the allegation or concern, including appointing a named representative to keep them informed of the progress of the case and considering what other support is appropriate.
+Advice should be taken from HR in respect of whether referral to Occupational Health or other support services may be beneficial.

+Inform the parents or carers of the child/children involved about the allegation as soon as possible if they do not already know (following agreement with children's social care services and/or the police, if applicable).
+The case manager will also inform the parents or carers of the requirement to maintain confidentiality about any allegations made against teachers (where this applies) while investigations are ongoing.

+Keep the parents or carers of the child/children involved informed of the progress of the case (only in relation to their child - no information will be shared regarding the staff member)

+Make a referral to the DBS where it is thought that the individual facing the allegation or concern has engaged in conduct that harmed or is likely to harm a child, or if the individual otherwise poses a risk of harm to a child.
 The HR service should support school with this requirement.

+We will inform Ofsted of any allegations of serious harm or abuse by any person living, working, or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere), and any action taken in respect of the allegations.
+This notification will be made as soon as reasonably possible and always within 14 days of the allegations being made.